 Fee range: $60,000-$120,000+ per retained search.
 Mid-market pricing makes Boyden accessible for companies that can’t justify SHREK-level fees.

 The caveat: The independently owned model means quality can vary by office.
-A strong Boyden partner in one city doesn't guarantee the same experience in another.
+An experienced Boyden partner in one city doesn’t guarantee the same caliber in another.

 8. Odgers Berndtson - Good for Public Sector and Non-Profit Leadership

-Founded in 1966 and headquartered in London, Odgers Berndtson operates 50+ offices worldwide and reported $233.4 million in annual revenue in 2025.
-The firm operates on a unique partnership model - each country practice is independently owned by its management, similar to Boyden but at a larger scale.
+Headquartered in London since 1966, Odgers Berndtson operates 50+ offices worldwide and reported $233.4 million in annual revenue in 2025.
+The organization runs on a unique partnership model - each country practice is independently owned by its management, similar to Boyden but at a larger scale.

 Odgers Berndtson has carved out a distinctive niche in public sector, education, and non-profit executive recruitment - sectors where the SHREK firms have less focus.
 They also maintain strong practices in healthcare, technology, and financial services.

-Key strengths: Market-leading public sector and non-profit practice, strong in UK and European markets, dedicated board practice, interim management services.
+Key strengths: Market-leading public sector and non-profit practice, deep in UK and European markets, dedicated governance practice, interim management services.

-The caveat: Odgers Berndtson's strength in public sector and non-profit means their private-sector executive networks may be thinner in some industries.
-For a Fortune 500 CEO search, a SHREK firm likely has deeper corporate relationships.
+The caveat: Odgers Berndtson’s depth in public sector and non-profit means their private-sector networks may be thinner in some industries.
+A Fortune 500 CEO search would likely find deeper corporate relationships at a SHREK firm.

 9. DHR Global - Good for VP-Level and Emerging Leader Searches

-Founded in 1989 and headquartered in Chicago, DHR Global operates 60 wholly owned offices across North America, South America, Europe, Asia, and the Middle East.
-What sets DHR apart is their dual-level approach: alongside traditional retained executive search, they operate Jobplex, a wholly owned subsidiary focused on emerging leader and upper-management placements.
+Headquartered in Chicago since 1989, DHR Global operates 60 wholly owned offices across North America, South America, Europe, Asia, and the Middle East.
+What sets DHR apart is their dual-tier approach: alongside traditional retained executive search, they operate Jobplex, a wholly owned subsidiary focused on emerging leader and upper-management placements.

-Key strengths: Dual-level search capability (C-suite + emerging leaders), wholly owned offices (no franchise inconsistency), strong healthcare, technology, and financial services practices.
+Key strengths: Dual-tier search capability (C-suite + emerging leaders), wholly owned offices (no franchise inconsistency), notable practices in healthcare, technology, and financial services.
+Strong choice for companies searching for technology leadership at the VP and SVP level.

-The caveat: DHR's 35-year track record is strong, but they lack the brand recognition of the SHREK firms.
-For board-level searches where the firm's reputation is part of the pitch to candidates, bigger names may carry more weight.
+The caveat: DHR’s 35-year track record is solid, but the organization lacks the brand recognition of the SHREK firms.
+For directorship searches where the practice’s reputation is part of the pitch to candidates, bigger names may carry more weight.

 10. Stanton Chase - Good for Regional Executive Recruitment

-Founded in 1990, Stanton Chase operates 70+ offices across 45 countries.
-Despite its broad footprint, Stanton Chase positions itself as a firm where "global expertise meets local insight" - emphasizing personalized service over the assembly-line approach that larger firms sometimes default to.
+Starting in 1990, Stanton Chase has grown to 70+ offices across 45 countries.
+Despite its broad footprint, the organization positions itself as one where “global expertise meets local insight” - emphasizing personalized service over the assembly-line approach that larger practices sometimes default to.

 Stanton Chase is especially well regarded in the technology, industrial, and professional services sectors.
-Their consultants typically carry fewer active mandates than partners at larger firms, which means more dedicated attention per search.
-For mid-market companies that don't want to pay SHREK-level premiums but need more structure than a contingency recruiter provides, Stanton Chase fills a genuine niche.
-It's also worth noting that they've grown their network to 45 countries without relying on franchise partnerships - all offices operate under the Stanton Chase brand.
+Consultants typically carry fewer active mandates than partners at larger practices, which means more dedicated attention per search.
+Mid-market companies that can’t justify SHREK-level premiums but need more structure than a contingency recruiter provides will find Stanton Chase fills a genuine niche.
+Worth noting: the organization has grown its network to 45 countries without franchise partnerships - all offices operate under the Stanton Chase brand.

-Key strengths: Personalized service with lower consultant-to-client ratios, strong in technology and industrial sectors, competitive pricing relative to SHREK firms, presence in 45 countries.
+Key strengths: Personalized service with lower consultant-to-client ratios, notable depth in technology and industrial sectors, competitive pricing relative to SHREK firms, presence in 45 countries.

-The caveat: Stanton Chase's smaller per-office teams mean capacity constraints.
-For concurrent multi-geography searches or high-volume executive hiring, they may struggle to scale the way a Korn Ferry or Heidrick can.
+The caveat: Stanton Chase’s smaller per-office teams create capacity constraints.
+Concurrent multi-geography searches or high-volume executive hiring may strain their ability to scale the way a Korn Ferry or Heidrick can.

 How Much Do Executive Search Firms Charge in 2026?

-Retained executive search fees typically range from 25% to 35% of the placed executive's total first-year compensation (base salary plus projected bonuses), according to TGS International's 2025 pricing guide.
-For a CFO with $400,000 total compensation, that means a search fee of $100,000 to $140,000.
-Many firms also charge a minimum engagement fee of $80,000 to $100,000, regardless of the role's compensation level.
+Retained executive search fees typically span 25% to 35% of the placed executive’s total first-year compensation (base salary plus projected bonuses), according to TGS International’s 2025 pricing guide.
+A CFO with $400,000 total compensation would face a search fee of $100,000 to $140,000.
+Most firms also charge a minimum engagement fee - a standard consulting practice in retained search - set at $80,000 to $100,000 regardless of the role’s compensation level.
+That floor applies whether the placed executive earns $300K or $800K.

 How are those fees structured?
-Most retained firms split payment into thirds: one-third upfront to launch the search, one-third at the 60-day mark, and one-third upon placement.
-Some firms have shifted to hybrid models that blend a smaller upfront retainer with a success fee, but pure retained remains the standard for C-suite and board-level searches.
+Most retained organizations split payment into thirds: one-third upfront to launch the search, one-third at the 60-day mark, and one-third upon placement.
+Some have shifted to hybrid models that blend a smaller upfront retainer with a success fee, but pure retained remains the standard for C-suite and directorship searches.

 Beyond the base fee, watch for additional costs.
-Many firms charge 10-15% on top of the fee for expenses - travel, candidate assessments, background checks, and administrative support.
+Most retained search organizations tack on 10-15% for expenses - travel, candidate assessments, background checks, and administrative support.
 A $100,000 search can easily become $115,000 when expenses are factored in.

 What about guarantees?
-Most retained firms offer a 12-month guarantee: if the placed executive leaves within the first year, they'll redo the search at no additional fee (though expenses may apply).
-Some boutique firms offer shorter guarantee periods of 6-9 months.
+Most retained organizations offer a 12-month guarantee: if the placed executive leaves within the first year, they’ll redo the search at no additional fee (though expenses may apply).
+Some boutique practices offer shorter guarantee periods of 6-9 months.
 Always ask about the guarantee before signing an engagement letter.
-Understanding recruitment agency commission structures can help you negotiate better terms.
+Understanding executive-search commission structures can help you negotiate better terms.

 How does that compare to AI-powered sourcing?
-Pin's plans range from $100 to $249 per month - meaning a full year of unlimited AI sourcing costs less than 1% of a single retained executive search engagement.
+Pin’s plans, which range from $100 to $249 per month, mean a full year of unlimited AI sourcing costs less than 1% of a single retained executive search engagement.
 For teams filling multiple executive roles annually, the cost difference is dramatic.
+The math is stark.

 Here’s the bottom line on executive search pricing: a company filling three VP-level positions through retained search could spend $150,000-$240,000 in fees alone.
 The same company using Pin for those three searches would spend roughly $1,200-$3,000 for the year.
 That doesn’t mean retained search is never worth it - but it does mean you should be selective about which roles truly warrant six-figure recruiting fees.